European shares gain as commodity stocks recover

 * Energy and mining stocks recover

-LONDON/MILAN, Sept 23 European shares climbed higher at midday on Wednesday as investors sought bargains after heavy losses in the previous session, with a recovery in crude oil prices supporting beaten-down energy companies.
+LONDON, Sept 23 European shares climbed higher on Wednesday after slumping to a one-month low in the previous session, with a recovery in crude oil prices supporting beaten-down energy companies.

-German carmaker Volkswagen remained volatile after its recent slump on allegations of rigging emissions tests.
-It fell nearly 10 percent in early trading before rising 2.6 percent.
-It is still down 33 percent so far this week, with Deutsche Bank saying that the scandal is an "investor's nightmare".
+However, Volkswagen remained volatile after its recent slump on allegations of rigging emissions tests.
+It fell nearly 10 percent in early trading before rising 1.5 percent.
+It is still down 34 percent so far this week, with Deutsche Bank saying that the scandal is an "investor's nightmare".

-A broker said the market was pricing in any foreseeable risk but cautioned from taking position on the stock given the lack of visibility over possible developments.

 "Somewhat surprisingly, the negative reaction to the disappointing Chinese data was very limited indicating that much of the bad news has already been priced in," Markus Huber, senior analyst at Peregrine & Black, said.